-The reintegration plan should be discussed in detail at the placement ARD for STEP, as well as future annual ARDs, and any additional ARDs where progress ore regression has been documented and a change in the plan is warranted.
+The reintegration plan should be discussed in detail at the placement ARD for STEP, as well as future annual ARDs.
 Once the student begins receiving services at STEP, the STEP teachers and campus admin support team should review the reintegration plan at least monthly to determine if the stated expectation(s) has been met and if an ARD should be held to consider a change of placement/program to a less restrictive environment.

-It is important to work in partnership with the general education campus to prepare the student, teachers, and classrooms for the reintegration process.
+It is important to work in partnership with the general education campus to prepare the student, teachers and classrooms for the reintegration process.
 The reintegration process is typically a gradual, multi-step process that takes place prior to the student placement in a LRE as previously determined by the ARD committee.
 Successful reintegration occurs when the LRE and the student are well-matched and prepared for the transition.
 Reintegration should be addressed on an individual, campus and/or district-wide basis.
 When reintegrating students, the following needs to be considered: classroom environment, academic programming, teacher-student interaction, peer attitudes, personal attitudes.